There are many styles of financial Kung Fu.

 There are actually quite a few.
 Most provide great general content, but I do have a few favourites:

 - Greater Fool written by Garth Turner.
 I have read this blog daily for about 10 years and have to give Garth credit (or blame) for a good chunk of my financial education.
 His blog is real estate focused, but has great pearls about general finance, investing, and life.
 Plus we have seem to have compatible sense of humour.

 - Boomer & Echo written by Robb Engen and his mom Marie Engen.
 A great general personal finance blog.
 High income earners may have some “1st world problems”, but we still face the same general personal finance issues that everyone else does.
 This blog has frequent concise actionable advice type posts in the Canadian context.

 - Michael James on Money.
 Thanks Neuro-doc for the recommendation on this one.
 I am just getting started delving into it!

 This Blogroll of Canadian Personal Finance Blogs is by no means complete.
 Or even close to complete.

 There are many great blogs out there in the Canadian tundra.
 I have tried to flag some of the ones that are my favourites or particularly relevant to the high income professional or business owner niche.

-If you have other favourites, please put them in the comments section of my physician finance blogroll post with a brief description about why you like them.
+If you have other favourites, please put them in the comments section below with a brief description about why you like them.